lweislo/lweislo/README.md

 - 👀 I’m interested in making my life easier.
 - 🌱 I’m currently learning python.
 I know I'm not the best coder, don't judge me.

+Most repositories are homework from a data analytics bootcamp.

 <!---
 lweislo/lweislo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.